2251 views

 What are the different types of bailiffs?

-There are three different types of UK bailiffs:
+There three different types of UK bailiffs:

 What rules do bailiffs have to follow?